Feminism in Latin America: Context and History

-The emergence of the Latin American feminism movement is contributed to five key factors.
+The emergence of the Latin American feminist movement can be attributed to five key factors.
 It has been said that the beginning of the revolution for Latin American feminism started in the 1800s with two women, Manuela Sáenz in Ecuador and Juana Manuela Gorriti in Argentina.
-Prior to these movements, women had close to no rights after colonialism.
-However, women who belonged to wealthier, European families had more opportunities in education.
-Then in the 1920s, feminism was reignited and moved towards political and educational changes for women's rights.
-In the 1930-50s a Puerto Rican group of women founded what is now considered the current movement for Latin American women.
-Some of these movements included founding the needle industry such as working as sewists in factories.
-Then in the 1960s, the movement changed to advocate for bodily and economic rights of women.
-The 1970s had a downfall in the movement due to a laissez-faire liberalism combined with free market capitalism.
-After the fall of Neo-liberalism, the 1980s brought a resurgence of the feminist movement towards political rights.
+Before these movements, women had almost no rights under colonial rule.
+However, women from wealthier European families had more educational opportunities.
+Then, in the 1920s, feminism was reignited and shifted toward political and educational reforms for women's rights.
+In the 1930-50s, a group of Puerto Rican women founded what is now considered the movement for Latin American women.
+Some of these movements included the founding of the needle industry, such as factory work as seamstresses.
+Then, in the 1960s, the movement shifted to advocate for women's bodily and economic rights.
+The 1970s saw a downfall in the movement due to laissez-faire liberalism combined with free-market capitalism.
+After the fall of neoliberalism, the 1980s brought a resurgence of the feminist movement towards political rights.
 The 1980s also began to shed light on the topic of domestic violence.
-The 1990s made strides towards the legal equality of women.
-In today's society, Latin American feminism has been broken down into multiple subcategories by either ethnicity or topic awareness.
+The 1990s made strides towards legal equality for women.
+In today's society, Latin American feminism has been broken down into multiple subcategories based on ethnicity or topic.

+Some early Feminist movements in Latin America have built on the foundations of historical movements of these types of organizations while evolving to address new political and social challenges and situations.
+Recent work in this field shows that transnational feminist networks and digital activism have improved how feminists have organized across borders and regions, in campaigns such as Ni Una Menos, women mobilized against gender-based violence and femicide.
+Grassroots feminism along with social media has increased knowledge and placed pressure on governments to correct inequalities.
+Recent studies have zeroed in on the importance of intersectionality and decolonial approaches with a priority on experiences of Indigenous, Afro-descendant, and marginalized women.
+Feminist movements in Latin America in recent times have moved on from a focus on human rights to emancipatory projects, in an effort to solve economic justice issues, political participation, and social transformation.